uizaio/api-wrapper-ruby/doc/ENTITY.md

 ```

 ## Get AWS upload key
-This API will be return the bucket temporary upload storage & key for upload, so that you can push your file to Uiza’s storage and get the link for URL upload & create entity
+This API will be return the bucket temporary upload storage & key for upload, so that you can push your file to Uiza’s storage and get the link for URL upload & create entity.

 See details [here](https://docs.uiza.io/#get-aws-upload-key).

 ```ruby